 A previous contractor replaced the water diverter flashing that was installed around the perimeter of the train station and the back side of the museum.
-The newly installed water diverter was installed incorrectly causing leaks which damaged the tongue and groove soffit.
+Unfortunately, the water diverter was installed incorrectly, causing leaks which damaged the tongue and groove soffit.

 The Durable Slate Company was hired to remove the slate above the water diverter, install a new wood curb as well as replace the newly installed water diverter using copper and lead free solder.
 The existing wood soffit had lead based paint on it which required lead abatement.